 In order for more patients to have access to the biomarker testing they need; ACS CAN supports expanding appropriate coverage of biomarker testing for public and private insurance plans.
-We support SB 954, introduced by Senators Devlin Robinson and Lisa Boscola and HB 1754, introduced by Representatives Kyle Mullins and Bryan Cutler.

 Without action to expand coverage and access to biomarker testing, advances in precision medicine could increase existing disparities in cancer outcomes by race, ethnicity, income, and geography.

-SB 954 and HB 1754 would require state regulated insurance plans to cover biomarker testing for the purposes of "diagnosis, treatment, appropriate management, or ongoing monitoring of an enrollee's disease or condition" when supported by scientific and medical evidence including:
+The legislation would require state regulated insurance plans to cover biomarker testing for the purposes of "diagnosis, treatment, appropriate management, or ongoing monitoring of an enrollee's disease or condition" when supported by scientific and medical evidence including: